Silver chloride electrode

+AgCl does not form by direct combination of Ag+ and Cl−, rather through the transformation of soluble species AgCln + 1–n (0 ≤ n ≤ 3) first formed from the combination of the Ag+ and Cl− into the solid AgCl phase.

 This reaction is a reversible reaction and is characterized by fast electrode kinetics, meaning that a sufficiently high current can be passed through the electrode with 100% efficiency of the redox reaction (anodic oxidation and dissolution of the Ag metal along with cathodic reduction and deposition of the Ag^{+} ions as Ag metal onto the surface of the Ag wire).
 The reaction has been proven to obey these equations in solutions of pH values between 0 and 13.5.

 The Nernst equation below shows the dependence of the potential of the silver-silver(I) chloride electrode on the activity or effective concentration of chloride-ions:

-The standard electrode potential E0 against standard hydrogen electrode (SHE) is 0.230 V ± 10 mV.
-The potential is however very sensitive to traces of bromide ions which make it more negative.
-The more exact standard potential given by an IUPAC review paper is +0.22249 V, with a standard deviation of 0.13 mV at 25 °C.
+The exact standard potential given by an IUPACreview paper is +0.22249 V, with a standard deviation of 0.13 mV at 25 °C. The potential is, however, very sensitive to traces of bromide ions which make it more negative.